MIPT-Oulu/mCTSegmentation/README.md

 ## Codes
 ### Installation
 You need to install my mono-repository that enables binary segmentation possible.
+Use the line below that creates a conda environment and fetches all the necessary dependencies from `pip` and `conda`:

 ```
 conda env create -f pta_segmentation.yml